Overview#

 Deployment#

-To run a public Plone website in production, you will also need to configure and run a reverse proxy (or ingress), arrange for SSL certificates (either from Let's Encrypt or manually), guarantee persistence of the content database, and arrange backups.
+To run a public Plone website in production, you also need to configure and run a reverse proxy (or ingress), arrange for SSL certificates (either from Let's Encrypt or manually), guarantee persistence of the content database, and arrange backups.
 This is the domain of systems administrators and modern developer-operations professionals.
 Our documentation contains setup examples for these services, yet requires that the reader have some generic experience and knowledge of these domains.

-Good to know / What to know#
+Good to know#

 One of the key benefits of the new React-based frontend for Plone 6 is that you can now customize and theme Plone extensively using HTML, CSS, and JavaScript using up-to-date frontend technologies without having to set up a local Python development environment.
 The Plone backend can be run on a local developer machine in a container.